 Therefore, engaging your body muscles will assist you in holding this position for long in a proper form.
 You can quickly embrace your body core while lifting the lower back as you squeeze your buttocks.
 This is something that a lot of fitness trainers prioritize in their exercise regimes.

 The Journal of Medicine and Science in Sports and Exercise published experimental fitness research in 2011.
 It showed that the planks variation of the forearms required a higher average activity of the muscle of rectus abdominis, lumbar erector spinae, and the external oblique muscles.
 In addition, they compared this plank to the other conventional trunk flexion exercises.

 Interestingly, another research in the American Council of Exercise in 2014 on 16 participants studied the effects of this exercise.
-The researchers found that the typical front plank exercise-induced less rectus abdominis than the regular crunch exercise.
+The researchers found that the typical front plank exercise induced less rectus abdominis than the regular crunch exercise.
 So this is one example of a trunk flexion exercise.

 The discrepancies in the data have to do with the instructions for doing the core regimes.
 This is because not all instructions came with a set standard.
-Also, the previous study did not consider any challenging variations that were in the first study.
+Also, the previous study did not consider any challenging variations in the first study.
 This included doing planks with an additional hip extension on stability balls.